landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ### C) Confidentiality
-The measures for establishing safeguards to protect the confidentiality of the data among the researchers in this Project are *[Complete.
-Feel free to refer to the DMP for detailed description of the confidentiality measures]*.
-This helps prevent unauthorized use or access to the data and limiting access to data for authorized staff.
+The measures for establishing safeguards to protect the confidentiality of the data among the researchers in this Project are contained in the IRB approved document which was submitted by Diane Dunning.
+These measures were only nessisary for the wetlands dataset and can be found on the MasterAdmin folder on the R drive.
-!! only the wetlands, IRB approvals was obtained and can be accessed in paht....
-Researchers using data that they have not generated should discuss with authors of the data possible publication dates.

 ### D) Other workflows
-*[Include other workflow details that will be useful if necessary.
-For example, there may be details in the data management plan that can be outlined or detailed here.
-For example, when will the datasets be made publicly available?
-Who will decide when to make the dataset available if there are several researchers working with them?]*.

-!!When a new version of a dataset is created by a group that did not generate the original dataset:
-- Communicate with original authors and explain
-- Share with all, following the standards described here.
-Document any important information that both sides want to share about the new dataset.
+The file structure of the R drive should maintain the following general structure.
+It is the responsibility of the uploader to move the data from the current to the outdated folder before uploading the new dataset.

 ![alt text](https://landonma.github.io/filepath.png "File Structure for the R Drive")

 ## SECTION V: IMPLEMENTATION OF THE INTERNAL DATA SHARING PLAN